 I am fascinated by the constant warfare between hosts and their pathogens.
-I particularly love novel imaging methods that study the host-pathogen interface in live single cells because I enjoy watching these dynamic processes.
+I particularly love neat imaging methods that study this battle in live single cells because I enjoy watching these dynamic processes.

 At the University of Colorado Boulder, I studied Salmonella virulence proteins.
-I was curious to determine how they helped establish Salmonella infection in multiple cell types.
+I was curious about how they helped establish Salmonella infection in multiple cell types.

-My previous research includes studying how the oligomerization of an Epstein Barr Viral protein affects downstream signaling pathways, writing a computer program (in C) to model kinesin movement, using atomic force microscopy to study the effects of antibacterial polymers on biofilm formation, using mass spectrometry to study histone deacetylation patterns in yeast, and studying transcriptional regulation by a human T cell leukemia viral protein affects transcription in mammalian cells.
+My previous research includes studying how an Epstein Barr Viral protein affects downstream signaling pathways, writing a computer program (in C) to model kinesin movement, using atomic force microscopy to study biofilm formation, using mass spectrometry to study transcriptional regulation in yeast, and studying how a human T cell leukemia viral protein affects transcription in mammalian cells.

 Fellowships and Travel Grants

 As a graduate student, I applied for the following fellowships: